 Benelli Imperiale 400 is here in time for the festive season, offered with a three-years unlimited-kilometre warranty and two-years service as standard.

 The Benelli Imperiale 400 was first unveiled at EICMA 2017 where it drew quite a bit of attention, and finally, the neo-retro cruiser has come to our shore in time for the festive season.
-A lot of the components for the new Benelli Imperiale 400 are going to be locally sourced in India, which should make the bike more cost-effective.
+A lot of the components for the new Benelli Imperiale 400 are being sourced locally in India, which make the bike more cost-effective for the company.
 The current offerings from Benelli come in as completely-knocked-down (CKD) kits, manufactured in Benelli’s QJ factory in Wenling, China and then assembled in Benelli’s Indian partner, Adishwar Auto Ride India (AARI)–Mahavir Group’s assembly line, in Telangana.
 The Benelli Imperiale 400 competes with the popular Royal Enfield Classic 350 and has been priced well at Rs 1.69 lakh (ex-showroom).

 Also read – Benelli bike launches in India